Search

 While replacing deficient natural hormones with synthetic ones may reduce many menopausal symptoms related to hormonal imbalances, it also carries additional risks.
 Women on HRT are more likely to develop heart disease, cancer, blood clots, and stroke.
 These supplements may also trigger higher rates of false positives on medical tests like mammograms.
 Women who took only estrogen appear to reduce the additional risk of heart disease and breast cancer compared to those who used both supplements.

 Weight gain during menopause has a variety of sources.
 Although we have some control over conditions such as our diet, exercise regimen, and how we handle stress, other factors may not be as governable.
 Factors like tumor development, adrenal damage, or family history are typically out of our control and may be hidden.
-Consulting a health professional will provide you with the information you need to take control of your hormonal health and help counteract unexpected complications.
+Consulting a health professional will give you the information you need to take control of your hormonal health and help counteract unexpected complications.

 Read Next: